kite-sdk/kite/cdk-morphlines/README.md

 See [Online Documentation](http://cloudera.github.io/cdk/docs/current/cdk-morphlines/index.html).

-## Using a Release

-* Releases can be downloaded from github or referenced as a maven dependency.
+## Usage in your Maven Project

-* Add the following repository to the `<repositories>` section of your pom.xml:
+* To use Cloudera Morphlines in your Maven project, add the following repository to the `<repositories>` section of your pom.xml:

 ```xml
 <repository>